Rigidity around Poisson Submanifolds: Proof of the normal form theorem (Theorem Theorem )

 The Lie algebroid of $\mathcal{G}(P)$ is $TP/G$, where the Lie bracket is obtained by identifying sections of $TP/G$ with $G$-invariant vector fields on $P$.
 Conversely, every transitive Lie groupoid $\mathcal{G}$ is the gauge groupoid of a principal bundle: the bundle is any $s$-fiber of $\mathcal{G}$ and the structure group is the isotropy group.
 So, a transitive Lie algebroid $A$ is integrable if and only if there exists a principal $G$-bundle $P$ such that $A$ is isomorphic to $TP/G$.

-A \textbf{symplectic groupoid} is a Lie groupoid endowed with a symplectic structure $(\mathcal{G},\omega)\rightrightarrows M$, for which the graph of the multiplication is a Lagrangian submanifold:
+A \textbf{symplectic groupoid} $(\mathcal{G},\omega)\rightrightarrows M$ is a Lie groupoid $\mathcal{G}\rightrightarrows M$ endowed with a symplectic structure $\omega\in \Omega^2(\mathcal{G})$ for which the graph of the multiplication is a Lagrangian submanifold:

-This condition is very strong, it implies that the base carries a Poisson structure $\pi$ such that source map is Poisson and the target map is anti-Poisson.
-Moreover, $\mathcal{G}$ integrates the cotangent Lie algebroid $T^*M$ of $\pi$.
-Conversely, if for a Poisson manifold $(M,\pi)$ the Lie algebroid $T^*M$ is integrable, then the $s$-fiber 1-connected Lie groupoid integrating it is symplectic (see \cite{CrFe2}).
+This condition has several consequences.
+It implies that the base carries a Poisson structure $\pi$ such that source map is Poisson and the target map is anti-Poisson; and moreover, that $\mathcal{G}$ integrates the cotangent Lie algebroid $T^*M$ of $\pi$.
+Conversely, if for a given Poisson manifold $(M,\pi)$ the Lie algebroid $T^*M$ is integrable, then the $s$-fiber 1-connected integration of $T^*M$ is canonically a symplectic groupoid \cite{MackXu}.